dareq112/db_project/README.md

 ## Problem Description

-This project focuses on analyzing a subset of the **airline on-time performance dataset** from **1987 to 1992**, covering detailed flight arrival and departure information for all commercial flights within the USA during this period.
-The data is derived from the **RITA (Research and Innovative Technology Administration)**, providing insights into airline operations, delays, cancellations, and more.
+This project aims to analyze a subset of the airline on-time performance dataset from 1987 to 1992, which contains detailed flight arrival and departure information for all commercial flights within the United States during this period.
+The data is sourced from the RITA (Research and Innovative Technology Administration) and offers valuable insights into airline operations, delays, cancellations, and more.

+In this project, the primary goal is to analyze flight movements within the USA to gain insights into:

+ - Which airports experience the most delays and how this varies by time and location.

+ - The number of flights departing each year, identifying the trends in terms of traffic.

+ - The most frequently used airports for both departures and arrivals, offering an understanding of the central hubs in the U.S. airline network.

-The dataset spans **5 years** of operations, containing millions of records, and is highly valuable for understanding early trends and factors that influenced flight performance in the late 1980s and early 1990s.
+The dataset spans 5 years of operational data, covering millions of records, and provides a historical perspective on flight performance, delays, and cancellations.
+This analysis aims to uncover patterns that can inform future decision-making in airline operations, airport management, and policy-making regarding air travel.

 ### Key Insights:
-- Flight operations
+Flight operations within the USA

-- Delays and cancellations
-- Factors influencing flight performance
+Delays, cancellations, and contributing factors

+Airport performance, including traffic volume and delay frequency

-- Trends in airline industry performance across the years
+Trends in airline industry performance from 1987 to 1992, with a focus on the busiest and most problematic airports

 ![Map Image](img/flights_map.png)